abd84/-Data-Science-Group-2---BWF---Abdullah-naeem/Recipe recommendation Project/README.md

 - **Python**: The main programming language used for backend development.
 - **Apache Spark**: Utilized for big data processing, enabling fast and scalable computations.
-- **Streamlit**: A lightweight web framework that provides the backbone for the web application.
+- **Streamlit**: A lightweight web framework that provides the backbone for the web application.(Currently in development)
 - **HTML/CSS**: Used for the frontend interface design.
 - **CSV**: The dataset is stored in a CSV format, making it easy to read and manipulate.

 ## Dataset
 The dataset used for this project is a CSV file named `df_cleaned.csv`, which contains various details about recipes.
 Key columns in the dataset include:

 - **recipe_name**: The name of the recipe.